-Figure 1: Participants during the Yarn coil exercise
+Figure 1.
+Participants during the Yarn coil exercise

-4.0.
-TOWER BUILDING
+4. TOWER BUILDING

-Tower Building can be useful during the business plan course as an instrument to investigate some aspects of the entrepreneur's personal behavior.
-Some important aspects were worked out regarding the need to overcome difficulties which may result from the business and natural environment and from affective and social relationships interfering with the business performance and environmental issues.
+Tower building can be a useful instrument to investigate some aspects of the entrepreneur's personal behavior during the business planning course.
+Some important aspects were worked out regarding the need to overcome difficulties, which may result from the business and natural environment, and from affective and social relationships interfering with the business performance and environmental issues.

-In this exercise, 1 participant acted like an entrepreneur whose task it was to build within 10 minutes a vertical tower of wooden cubes or matchboxes, symbolizing the financial assets of his/her company.
-The tower's base is made by one single box
+In this exercise, one participant acted like an entrepreneur whose task it was to build a vertical tower of wooden cubes or matchboxes within 10 minutes, symbolizing the financial assets of his/her company.
+The tower's base is made by one single box.